 Another option is to keep some of your most prized wines in a locking cabinet, wine jail, or wine refrigerator.
 Locking doors on these storage solutions will keep your wine from sliding out of position.
 Cabinet doors may also be added to custom cellar projects.

 Earthquakes are a part of life for those living in earthquake prone areas.
 The same fault activity that caused the Napa earthquake is also responsible for the diverse soil that makes the Napa Valley one of the premier areas in the world for growing grapes.
 It is important to always be prepared and to safeguard as much as possible for these disasters.
-Contact Vinotemp at 1-800-777-VINO (8466) or email email@example.com to learn more about how you can prepare your cellar for an earthquake.
+Contact Vinotemp with our Contact Form to learn more about how you can prepare your cellar for an earthquake.